ShukiSasakura/simple-wasm-receiver/README.md

 <img src="https://github.com/ShukiSasakura/simple-wasm-receiver/blob/main/image/throughput-ratio.png" width="40%">

 This figure shows the ratio of throughput when the benchmark was run with each thread count from 1 to 40 to the throughput with a thread count of 1.
+The conditions are as follows:
++ Increase the number of senders from 1 to 40
++ For measurements with each number of senders, send 10,000 messages to the receiver

 This program continuously sends TCP packets to the receiver while increasing the number of senders from 1 to 40.
 The receiver creates a dedicated thread for each sender.
 The throughput (msg/s) is calculated from the time from the first message received to the last message received.

-The benchmark conditions are as follows:
-+ Increase the number of senders from 1 to 40
-+ For measurements with each number of senders, send 10,000 messages to the receiver

 ## Programs
 | Directory Name | Description |